IceLuna/Eagle/docs/source/latest_release.rst

 Now there're no engine limitations on the amount of point & spot lights you can use in a scene.
 You want hundreds of them?
 So be it.
 But be aware that there's a limit on how many point & spot lights can cast shadows.
 The limit is 1024.
 So, a scene can have 1024 point lights and 1024 spot lights that cast shadows.
-The same limit of 1024 applies to the amount of imported textures and fonts.
+The same limit of 1024 separately applies to the amount of imported textures and fonts.

 **Even faster**.
 Now, rendering runs in its own dedicated `Render thread` which will make things much faster since other engine systems don't need to wait for the rendering to finish.